zicna/intro-to-redux-library-codealong/README.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ```

-Notice that we are importing the `createStore` function from Redux.
-Now, with
-the above set up, we _could_ pass `store` down through App and we would be able
+Now, with the above set up, let's pass `store` down to App as a prop, where we
-to access the **Redux** store.
+will then be able to access the **Redux** store.

-However, reducing the need for passing props is part of why **Redux** works well
-with React.
-To avoid passing `store` as a prop, we use the `Provider` component,
-which is imported from `react-redux`.
-The `Provider` component wraps the top
-level component -- App, in this case -- and is the only component where `store`
-is passed in:

 ```javascript
 // ./src/index.js